-- What are the determinants of clinical outcomes in total joint arthroplasty?
-Using the resources of the Mayo Clinic Total Joint Registry, Dr. Maradit Kremers examines prostheses and patient characteristics associated with better or worse outcomes in total knee and hip replacement patients.
+- Determinants of clinical outcomes and costs in total joint arthroplasty.
+Using the resources of the Mayo Clinic Total Joint Registry, Dr. Maradit Kremers studies the outcomes of people with total knee and hip replacements.
+She researches how clinical diversity affects the results and costs in total knee and hip replacements.

 Significance to patient care